 - 1 day before roasting, combine the vegetable stock, salt, brown sugar, peppercorns, allspice berries, cloves and ground ginger in a large stockpot over medium-high heat.
 Stir occasionally to dissolve solids and bring to a boil.
 Then remove the brine from the heat, cool to room temperature, and refrigerate.

 - The night before you'd like to eat, combine the brine, water and ice in the 5-gallon bucket.
 I like to line the bucket with a brining bag that I can close up once the turkey is in; it keeps the turkey more evenly immersed.

 - Place the thawed turkey (with innards removed) breast side down in brine.
 If necessary, weigh down the bird to ensure it is fully immersed.

 - Cover the bucket with a thick towel or foil (or close up the brining bag) and refrigerate or set in cool area for 8 to 16 hours, turning the bird once half way through brining.

 - Preheat the oven to 500 degrees F. Remove the bird from brine and rinse inside and out with cold water.
 Discard the brine.
 Place the bird on roasting rack in a roasting pan and pat dry with paper towels.
 If your bird has a popup timer inserted, leave it in (so juices don't leak out of the hole), but don't use it to measure the temperature-- use a probe or meat thermometer instead.
-These are more accurate; if you follow the probe your meat may turn out overcooked and dry.
+These are more accurate; if you follow the popup your meat may turn out overcooked and dry.
 Also, your turkey should have a metal or oven-safe plastic band around the legs to keep it trussed.
 If it doesn't, truss the legs together with some kitchen string.